-Drug-Free Communities (DFC) Support Program Grant
+Drug-Free Communities (DFC)

-The Project CARE Coalition seeks to create conditions that empower families, schools, and communities to reduce substance abuse and other high risk behaviors.
+The Project CARE Coalition seeks to create conditions that empower families, schools, and communities to reduce substance abuse and other high-risk behaviors.

-Dr. Shirley Vickery, Co-Chair, Executive Director of Instructional Support Services
+Co-Chair, Executive Director of Instructional Support Services

 The coalition has representatives from the following 12 sectors as required by the DFC Grant: